pantrypoints/sp/content/en/research/diogenes/lives/chapter-08.md

 Whenever he saw a woman beautifully adorned, he would go off to her house, and desire her husband to bring forth his horse and his arms; and then if he had such things, he would give him leave to indulge in luxury, for that he had the means of defending himself; but if he had them not, then he would bid him strip his wife of her ornaments.

-V. And the doctrines he adopted were these.
-He used to insist that virtue was a thing which might be taught; also, that the nobly born and virtuously disposed, were the same people; for that virtue was of itself sufficient for happiness, and was in need of nothing, except the strength of Socrates.
+<sup>5</sup> The doctrines he adopted were these.
+He used to insist that virtue was a thing which might be taught; also, that the nobly born and virtuously disposed, were the same people.

+For that virtue was of itself sufficient for happiness, and was in need of nothing, except the strength of Socrates.
 He also looked upon virtue as a species of work, not wanting many arguments, or much instruction; and he taught that the wise man was sufficient for himself; for that everything that belonged to any one else belonged to him.
 He considered obscurity of fame a good thing, and equally good with labour.

-And he used to say that the wise man would regulate[221] his conduct as a citizen, not according to the established laws of the state, but according to the law of virtue.
+He used to say that the wise man would regulate[221] his conduct as a citizen, not according to the established laws of the state, but according to the law of virtue.
 And that he would marry for the sake of having children, selecting the most beautiful woman for his wife.
 And that he would love her; for that the wise man alone knew what objects deserved love.

 Diocles also attributes the following apophthegms to him.
 To the wise man, nothing is strange and nothing remote.
 The virtuous man is worthy to be loved.
 Good men are friends.

 It is right to make the brave and just one’s allies.
 Virtue is a weapon of which a man cannot be deprived.
 It is better to fight with a few good men against all the wicked, than with many wicked men against a few good men.
 One should attend to one’s enemies, for they are the first persons to detect one’s errors.
 One should consider a just man as of more value than a relation.

 Virtue is the same in a man as in a woman.
 What is good is honourable, and what is bad is disgraceful.
 Think everything that is wicked, foreign.
 Prudence is the safest fortification; for it can neither fall to pieces nor be betrayed.
 One must prepare one’s self a fortress in one’s own impregnable thoughts.

-VI.
-He used to lecture in the Gymnasium called Cynosarges, not far from the gates.
+<sup>6</sup>  He used to lecture in the Gymnasium called Cynosarges, not far from the gates.

 Some people say this is where the sect got the name of Cynics.
 He himself was called Haplocyon (downright dog).

-VII.
-He was the first person to set the fashion of doubling his cloak, as Diocles says, and he wore no other garment.
+<sup>7</sup>  He was the first person to set the fashion of doubling his cloak, as Diocles says, and he wore no other garment.

 He used to carry a stick and a wallet.

 But Neanthes says that he was the first person who wore a cloak without folding it.
 But Sosicrates, in the third book of his Successions, says that Diodorus, of Aspendos, let his beard grow, and used to carry a stick and a wallet.

-VIII.
-He is the only one of all the pupils of Socrates, whom Theopompus praises and speaks of as clever, and able to persuade whomsoever he pleased by the sweetness of his conversation.
+<sup>8</sup> He is the only one of all the pupils of Socrates, whom Theopompus praises and speaks of as clever, and able to persuade whomsoever he pleased by the sweetness of his conversation.

 This is plain, both from his own writings, and from the Banquet of Xenophon.
 He appears to have been the founder of the more manly Stoic school; on which account Athenæus, the epigrammatist, speaks thus of them:—